khosh90/prospect/README.md

 Tests for parameter combinations and technical improvements for degrees of freedom followed in the 1990s.
 Multiple imputation faced criticism in this period, with concerns about validity depending on subsequent analysis and bias in estimating variance.
 The tide turned around 2005, with multiple imputation becoming widely accepted and implemented in major statistical packages.

 Today, multiple imputation is the benchmark against which newer methods are compared, marking a significant evolution and acceptance in dealing with missing data.
+[Flexible Imputation of Missing Data, Second Edition]((https://stefvanbuuren.name/fimd/))

 ![Alt Text](./img.png)

 Image source: [Ranjit Lall, Thomas Robinson, Efficient Multiple Imputation for Diverse Data in Python and R: MIDASpy and rMIDAS, 2023](https://www.jstatsoft.org/article/view/v107i09)

 The analysis of multiple imputation has been well-established for R and SPSS.
 However, Python users do not have direct access to the same functionality.
 In an effort to bridge this gap, I have attempted to develop Rubin's rules and analysis for multiple imputation in Python, aiming to establish it as the benchmark for imputations.